WiZeYAR/AI2021MA/README.md

-# AI2021
+# AI2021MA

-suitcase of useful heuristics, meta-heuristics and tree search for the master course in AI
+Suitcase of useful heuristics, meta-heuristics and tree search methods for the AI master course at USI.